CycleCloud/cyclecloud-variantcalling/README.md

-# CycleCloud Project Spec DNA Variant Calling
+# CycleCloud Project for DNA Variant Calling

 A simple example that illustrates how one would install applications in a CycleCloud cluster.